erichoracek/MSDynamicsDrawerViewController/README.md

 * The swipe gesture to reveal the master view controller doesn't interfere with `UITableViews` or other `UIScrollViews` added to the pane view controller's view.
 * When a new pane view controller is set using the `setPaneViewController:animated:completion:` method, it is first animated off to the right, replaced, and then animated back to the left.
 This prevents a jarring "pop-in" effect when a new pane view controller replaces the current view.

+# Touches

-# Touch Forwarding
+## Forwarding Touches

-To forward touches through views that require a swipe gesture (e.g. `UISlider`) so that your `MSNavigationPaneViewController` doesn't intercept them, simply add their `Class` to `navigationPaneViewController.paneView.touchForwardingClasses`.
+To forward touches through views that require a swipe/pan gesture (e.g. `UISlider`, `UISwitch`, etc.) so that your `MSNavigationPaneViewController` doesn't intercept them, simply add their `Class` to `navigationPaneViewController.paneView.touchForwardingClasses`.
+Both `UISlider` and `UISwitch` are included by default.

+## Disabling Pane Dragging

+To disable dragging of the pane and prevent `MSNavigationPaneViewController` from intercepting touches, set `navigationPaneViewController.paneView.draggingEnabled` to `NO`.

 # Example

-An example Xcode project that uses `MSNavigationPaneViewController` in included in the "Example" directory.
+Two example Xcode projects that uses `MSNavigationPaneViewController` are included in the "Example" directory and in the `Examples.xcworkspace`:

+* `Example.xcodeproj` – Basic Use (No Storyboards or Nibs)
+* `Storyboard Example.xcodeproj` – Use with Storyboards

 ![Open](https://raw.github.com/monospacecollective/MSNavigationPaneViewController/master/Screenshots/Open.png)